sorc-lab/sorc-lab.github.io/blog/disk-utils.md

 ![Clonezilla Splash Screen](/ocs-01-bootmenu.png)

 Next, select your language and keyboard layout, similarly to how you would install a Linux distro.
-:one: Select `Start_Clonezilla`\
+- Select `Start_Clonezilla`
-:two: Select `device-device`
+- Select `device-device`

 ![Choose device-device](/ocs-05-2-device-device-clone.png)

-:one: Choose `Expert` mode.
-This will be important later to get access to more options.\
+- Choose `Expert` mode.
+This will be important later to get access to more options.
-:two: Choose `disk_to_local_disk`.
+- Choose `disk_to_local_disk`.
 Then you will be shown a screen with your actual disks displayed.

 :skull: WARNING: Make sure you choose the correct `source` disk here!
 This is the disk you want to clone from.